Travellers and Magicians: Plot

-A young government official named Dondup (played by Tshewang Dendup) who is smitten with United States (he even has a denim gho) dreams of escaping there while stuck in a beautiful but isolated village.
+A young government official named Dondup (played by Tshewang Dendup) who is smitten with the United States (he even has a denim gho) dreams of escaping there while stuck in a beautiful but isolated village.
 He hopes to connect in the U.S. embassy with a visa out of the country.
-He misses the one bus out of town to Thimphu, however, and is forced to hitchhike and walk along the Lateral Road to the west, accompanied by an apple seller, a Buddhist monk with his ornate, dragon-headed dramyin heading to Thimphu, a drunk, a widowed rice paper maker and his daughter Sonam (played by Sonam Lhamo).
+He misses the one bus out of town to Thimphu, however, and is forced to hitchhike and walk along the Lateral Road to the west, accompanied by an apple seller, a Buddhist monk with his ornate, dragon-headed dramyin heading to Thimphu, a drunk, a widowed Lokta paper maker and his daughter Sonam (played by Sonam Lhamo).

 To pass the time, the monk tells the tale of Tashi, a restless farmboy who, like Dondup, dreams of escaping village life.
 Tashi rides a horse that goes into a forest.
 He immediately becomes lost in remote mountains and finds his life entwined with that of an elderly hermit woodcutter and his beautiful young wife.
 Tashi's wish of escape granted, he finds himself caught in a web of lust and jealousy, enchanted by the beautiful and yielding wife, but fearing the woodsman and his axe.
 Tashi finally tries to murder the woodcutter, aided by his wife who is pregnant by Tashi.
 He runs away, however, while the old man is near death, burdened by his guilt.
 Deki, the woodcutter's wife calls and runs after him, but drowns in a mountain river while giving pursuit.

 Tashi's adventures finally turn out to be hallucinations induced by chhaang, a home-brewed liquor.
 The monk's tale merely parallels Dondup's growing attraction to Sonam.
 During a dilemma similar to Tashi's, Dondup manages to hitch a ride to Thimphu.
 The film ends without showing the final outcome of Dondup's journey - his visa interview and his trip abroad.
 The audience is left to wonder whether the trip changed his attitude toward the village and Bhutan, and if he returned to the village.